fairdataihub/FAIRshare/README.md

 ## About

-FAIRshare is a cross-platform desktop software that allows researchers to easily organize and share their biomedical research data according to applicable FAIR guidelines.
-In our first phase of development we are implementing a process for making biomedical research software FAIR and also working on supporting the FAIRification of COVID-19 and other infectious disease related research data (immunology, genomics, epidemiology, etc.).
+FAIRshare is a cross-platform desktop software that allows researchers to easily organize and share their biomedical research data and software according to applicable FAIR guidelines.
+In our first phase of development, we are implementing a process for making biomedical research software FAIR and also working on supporting the FAIRification of COVID-19 and other infectious disease related research data (immunology, genomics, epidemiology, etc.).
 Learn more about FAIRshare, its impact, the development timeline, and related resources on our group's website at https://fairdataihub.org/fairshare.

 <p align="center">
   <img src="https://github.com/fairdataihub/fairdataihub-website/blob/main/public/images/hero/fairshare-macos.png" alt="interface" width="600">